Japneets16/parallel_assignment-102203205-/README.md

 💻 MPI PARALLEL PROCESSING ASSIGNMENTS:-

-This repository contains solutions to parallel programming problems using MPI (Message Passing Interface) in C. Each program demonstrates core MPI functions, parallelism, and performance comparison where required.
+This repository contains solutions to parallel programming problems using MPI (Message Passing Interface) in cpp.
+Each program demonstrates core MPI functions, parallelism, and performance comparison where required.

 📂 Contents
 Below are the problems and brief descriptions of the solutions available in this repository: